Live freely, that’s everyone’s dream right?

 If you were like me who constantly bounce between browser tabs, you know how it feels like.

-That’s why when I feel trapped in a mental cobweb, or when I am constantly losing focus, I will always list those things that are bothering me on paper.
+That’s why whenever I feel trapped in a mental cobweb, or when I am constantly losing focus, I will always list those things that are bothering me on paper.

 This “brain dump” process will help you to live without mental burden and stress.
 You will be able to break away from the strings that are holding you back.
 It sets you free.

-So this is my most recent my “brain dump” list with 6 categories in it.
-(Definitely have to improve my hand-writing)
+So this is my most recent “brain dump” list with 6 categories in it.
+Definitely have to improve my hand-writing:(

-It may not always be a specific item in a to-do-list.
+It may not always be a specific to-do-list.
 Instead, I include more mindful stuff and hope it can help you to do a mental cleanse as well.

-(Put down your pen for now.
-I have the exact same brain dump list printable template for you to download at the end of this post😉 )
+*Put down your pen.
+I have the exact same brain dump list printable template for you to download at the end of this post:)

 Write down things that you think you should do but have been pulling them off.